-The Department of Levelling Up, Housing and Communities (DLUHC) and CIPFA define 'investments' as including both financial and non-financial investments.
-This report deals solely with treasury (financial) investments, (as managed by the treasury management team).
+The Ministry of Housing, Communities and Local Government (MHCLG) and CIPFA define 'investments' as including both financial and non-financial investments.
+This report deals solely with treasury (financial) investments, as managed by the treasury management team.
 Non-financial investments, essentially the purchase of income yielding assets, are covered in the Capital Strategy, (a separate report).

 To support frontline services as central Government funding changes over time, Councils must consider how best they might deploy their resources, knowledge and borrowing capacity to replace lost income.
 The drivers, characteristics, available credit data and risks associated with such transactions will differ from one scheme to another as well as from general treasury activity.
 Schemes may, for instance, factor in non-financial 'social' returns as well as financial gain.
-Example activity includes loans supporting service outcomes, investments in subsidiaries, and investment property portfolios where local demand from tenants is not being met by private landlords.
+It is most likely that any such activity will be 'service-driven' and aim to fill a gap not met by the private sector.
+Example activity could include loans supporting service outcomes, investments in subsidiaries, and investment property portfolios where local demand from tenants is not being met by private landlords.

 The Authority recognises that investment in other financial assets and property primarily for financial return, taken for non-treasury management purposes, requires careful investment management.
-The Authority currently has no plans to acquire assets primarily for their yield.
+The Authority has not engaged in any commercial investments primarily for yield nor currently has any plans to acquire assets primarily for their yield.
 Such schemes would have implications for the Authority's ability to access borrowing and so would require the explicit approval of the S151 Officer.

-Common across both 'commercial' transactions and treasury investments is the need for council-wide planning, robust due diligence and formal oversight processes.
+Common across both 'commercial' transactions and treasury investments is the need for councilwide planning, robust due diligence and formal oversight processes.
 The Authority's commercial 'risk appetite' would likely be comparable to its Treasury Risk appetite.
-However, a holistic approach to risk could equally allow more risk to be taken on Commercial Investments given that little risk (and therefore return) is carried on the treasury side.
+However, an holistic approach to risk could equally allow more risk to be taken on Commercial Investments given that little risk (and therefore return) is carried on the treasury side.
 NELC's overall risk appetite along with specific policies and arrangements for non-treasury investments is set out in the Capital Strategy document.

-The Authority will compile and maintain a schedule setting out a summary of existing material non-treasury investments, subsidiaries, joint ventures and liabilities including financial guarantees and the organisation's risk exposure.
+The Authority will compile and maintain a schedule setting out a summary of existing material nontreasury investments, subsidiaries, joint ventures and liabilities including financial guarantees and the organisation's risk exposure.
 This schedule is included with the Capital Strategy report.
+15

-In accordance with guidance from the DHLUC and CIPFA, and in order to minimise the risk to investments, the Council applies minimum acceptable credit criteria in order to generate a list of highly creditworthy counterparties which also enables diversification and thus avoidance of concentration risk.
+In accordance with guidance from the MHCLG and CIPFA, and in order to minimise the risk to investments, the Council applies minimum acceptable credit criteria in order to generate a list of highly creditworthy counterparties which also enables diversification and thus avoidance of concentration risk.